Are events worth the effort? What councils need to know about event ROI

 Cootamundra-Gundagai Regional Council near Wagga Wagga is one of Australia’s leading Councils for proactively developing agritourism.

-Here is what they have achieved with the support of grants and Tilma Group since 2018.
+Here is what they have achieved with the support of grants and Tilma Group since 2018 - which was recognised with a national economic development award.

 An Australian-first collaborative approach to developing a destination's events sector